Melbourne Victory FC (women): 2010–11

 2010–11 season saw a change of personnel for Melbourne Victory with new coach Vicki Linton taking charge of a re-shuffled squad.
 Adjusting to a new system and new teammates, it was a slow start with the team having to wait until Round 4 to claim its first win of the season before finishing the regular season off with a five-match undefeated run.
 Finishing in fourth spot, Victory made the finals but succumbed to a strong Sydney FC team 5–1.
 The team was not quite ready for a title challenge but a maiden finals campaign was an important step forward.
 This also saw the club win its first silverware with a win over Canberra United, seeing it awarded the OCRF Trophy while also taking out the W-League Fair Play Award.

 2011–12

-If 2010–11 was an important step forward, 2011/12 was a giant leap for Melbourne Victory as it consolidated its place as one of the top teams in Australia.
-Its most consistent season so far saw it never out of finals contention.
-Going the entire season undefeated at home – including going within minutes of beating the undefeated Canberra United – Victory finished fourth in the tightest season of the Westfield W-League in history.
-Despite a tight 1–0 loss to Canberra in the semi-final it was a successful season with Steph Catley, Ashley Brown, Brianna Davey and Katrina Gorry all making their Matildas debuts while Catley and Brown won Footballer of the Year (Australian Football Fan Awards) and W-League Young Player of the Season respectively.
+Melbourne Victory went the entire season undefeated at home and finished fourth in the season of the Westfield W-League.
+They lost 1–0 to Canberra in the semi-final.
+Steph Catley, Ashley Brown, Brianna Davey and Katrina Gorry all made their Matildas debuts while Catley and Brown won Footballer of the Year (Australian Football Fan Awards) and W-League Young Player of the Season respectively.
 Melbourne Victory also won its second successive W-League Fair Play Award, sharing with Canberra, and retained the OCRF Trophy.